vectorvalor2/RED-POE/README.md

-/*Add all the features from this script, including modular AI code generation into the full-stack website*/
+/*Add all the features, including architectural highlights, and design philosophy with Modular AI code generation in producing the RED PARSON Game Engine App for full-stack Development*/

 # REDPARSON Game Engine